 The center is also involved in the 'appetizer course' for Osaka students In Groningen.
 It is an Intensive short-study programme that combines English language training with workshops and lectures about the environment, water management and Dutch culture and society.
 It is coordinated in Groningen by James Doherty.
 (Language Centre).

 Japan and the EU

-The Center for Japan Studies gives special attention to the relation between Japan and he EU.
-Within this context a strong link exists with the Erasmus Mundus Master of Excellence Euroculture: Europe in the Wider World.
-This is a two year, 120 ECTS Programme, taught in English.
-The Master Euroculture is offered by a Consortium of 8 European and 4 non-European universities and is coordinated by the university of Groningen.
-Osaka University is one of the 4 non-European partner universities.
+The Center for Japan Studies gives special attention to the relation between Japan and the EU.
+Within this context a strong link exists with the Erasmus Mundus Master of Excellence Euroculture: Society, Politics and Culture in a Global context, which is coordinated by Groningen (See above).
+Osaka University is one of the 4 non-European consortium partner universities.

 Relation between the University of Groningen and Japanese Higher Education Institutes

 The University of Groningen has international partner agreements with a number of Japanese Higher Education Institutes : Chukyo University, Osaka University, Tohoku University and University of Tokyo.